IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Methodology

-\begin{theorem} [IB Value] For any hyperparameter $\beta \in [0,1]$ and the sample dataset $S \sim \mathbb{P}(X,Y)$ of size $M$, we have
+\begin{theorem}[IB Value] For any hyperparameter $\beta \in [0,1]$ and the sample dataset $S \sim \mathbb{P}(X,Y)$ of size $M$, we have

 \end{theorem} The proof is provided in Appendix~\ref{app:proof1}.
 Theorem~\ref{thm1} establishes the theoretical advantage of IBNorm: its compressed features yield higher IB values than those from normalization with standardization, such as LN and BN.
-Intuitively, IBNorm better preserves label-relevant information $I(Y;\tilde{T}_{IB})$ while suppressing task-nuisance information $I(X;\tilde{T}_{IB})$, leading to more efficient and predictive representations.
+Intuitively, IBNorm better preserves label-relevant information $I(Y;T_{IB})$ while suppressing task-nuisance information $I(X;T_{IB})$, leading to more efficient and predictive representations.
 Crucially, this benefit holds uniformly across all trade-off parameters $\beta > 0$, underscoring the robustness of IBNorm in balancing compression and informativeness.

-This result aligns with our empirical observation.
-We train Llama-130M~\citep{llama2} and GPT-2 small~\citep{gpt2} with frozen parameters except the normalization layers on C4~\citep{c4} and OpenWebText~\citep{openwebtext}, respectively.
-As shown in Fig.~\ref{img:th0}, IBNorm consistently achieves higher token-level IB values ($\beta=1$) compared to variance-centric normalizations, confirming that the compression operation directly improves information-theoretic optimality.
+This result aligns with our empirical results.
+We train Llama-130M and GPT-2 small with frozen parameters except the normalization layers on C4~\citep{c4} and OpenWebText~\citep{openwebtext}, respectively.
+As shown in Fig.~\ref{img:th0}, IBNorm consistently achieves higher token-level IB values ($\beta=1$) compared to variance-centric normalizations, confirming that the compression operation improves information-theoretic optimality.
 See details in token-level IB value calculation in Appendix~\ref{app:mi}.

 \textbf{Generalization superiority of IBNorm.} We next extend the analysis to deep multi-layer networks.
-Based on the one-layer case, we expect IBNorm to increase IB values layer by layer, thereby enhancing both expressiveness and compression throughout the hierarchy.
+Motivated by the one-layer result, we expect that IBNorm can increase IB values of multi-layer networks (Appendix~\ref{app:expmi}), thereby enhancing both expressiveness and compression.
 To formalize this, we study the generalization gap which measures difference between the expected and empirical-training loss:

 where $\mathcal{L}$ denotes a per-sample loss.
-As shown in prior works~\citep{gen1,gen2,gen3,gen4}, a smaller $\text{gen}(S)$ indicates improved generalization performance and robustness both empirically and theoretically.
+As shown in prior works~\citep{gen1,gen2,gen3,gen4}, a smaller $\text{gen}(S)$ indicates improved generalization performance and robustness theoretically.
+Without loss of generality, we assume $\beta=1$.